How you can take the Brave Approach to Writing a Joint Business Plan – JBP – with a UK Supermarket:

 1. Stating the Blindingly Obvious – A Joint Business Plan is All About Trust

 In Accenture’s free report on joint business planning they talk of a change in mindset for both parties to achieve ‘Increased trust among parties’.
-And, of course, Accenture are right that trust is absolutely essential for a joint business plan to be effective.
-Plus, the IGD industry survey on Category Management Capability and Partnership of 2014, said that, ‘Too often trust is the biggest barrier to putting any proposal into action’.
+And, of course, Accenture is right that trust is absolutely essential for a joint business plan to be effective.
+Plus, the IGD industry survey on Category Management Capability and Partnership of 2014, said that ‘Too often trust is the biggest barrier to putting any proposal into action’.

 The challenge is that trust is hard to build and even harder to understand, and particularly for people representing two large companies, where the aim is to make as much money as you can, usually by giving the other party less.

 Discussing trust can be a sensitive topic and a brave topic to raise.
 By doing so provides a solid foundation to build upon.
 The simple choice is to either raise these issues now or to become frustrated when nothing happens.
 Better now because both parties are wanting to build a future together.

 Action: Add ‘Building further trust’ as an early agenda point in your joint business planning meeting.

 2. KISS is the Route that Succeeds Most with Joint Business Plans

 ‘Keep It Simple Stupid’ is a mnemonic that is often said and rarely used.
 In joint business planning the watch out is not to write a joint business plan together where people spend days locked away in darkened rooms solving the vision, the big category problems, discussing shopper switching, the next range review, why promotions don’t work, and the ‘kitchen sink’.
 The challenge and the brave approach is to work on less to achieve more.